 The high-throughput assays enabled by multiplexing has opened up a world of interesting applications, as the technology has become a standard.
-We have previously given an overview of single-cell sequencing technologies in antibody research and in this article, we focus on other aspects of single-cell sequence analysis from 10x Genomics.
-We also analyze single B-cell sequences from the paper Single-cell analysis of human B cell maturation predicts how antibody class switching shapes selection dynamics by King et al. (2021).
-In appendices 1 and 2 we provide an overview of the Chromium platform by 10x Genomics, as well as details on how to get your 10x data ready for analysis on PipeBio.
+We have previously given an overview of single-cell sequencing technologies in antibody research.
+We will analyze data from King et al. in the 2021 paper: Single-cell analysis of human B cell maturation predicts how antibody class switching shapes selection dynamics.
+We will provide an overview of the Chromium platform by 10x Genomics, as well as details on how to get your 10x data ready for analysis.

 - Single-cell applications in immunology